 In the morning I continued cleaning some of the interior spaces.
 Then I went ashore and walked to town to get some provisions, especially some fresh bread.
 After my return to Thetis I went for a swim, had lunch, and a rest.
 The wind was still very strong.

 In the afternoon I cleaned some more inside and then I finished cleaning the horseshoe buoys.
-The wind continues to blow at 20-30 knots and the Navtex was still issuing gale warnings.
+The wind continued to blow at 20-30 knots and the Navtex was still issuing gale warnings.
 I was getting tired of this relentless wind.
 It had not let go since Thetis’ arrival here.
 Erik came and extended a dinner invitation aboard Lakatoï.
 I took with me a nice chilled wine from Santorini.

 Erik’s father, Bernard, was born in Morocco.
 Before retiring we was a weaver making special textiles for the French high fashion houses.
 The mother, Christine, was a designer and designed the patterns that Bernard wove.
 As I mentioned before, Bernard built Lakatoï with his own hands following the design of a well known French boat designer.
 They have been sailing for 10 years now and have been living aboard Lakatoï for the past 5.
 Bernard is in his 70s but he is still a bundle of unrepressed energy.
 Christine is my age, 60, but definitely does not look her age.
 Both of them look at least 10 years younger then they are.
 Erik joins them whenever he can.
 All three are very nice and interesting people.
 Erik does speak good English but his parents do not.
 Christine understands some but Bernard does not.
 My French is rather weak, to put it mildly.
 Our conversation was slow but interesting it was a strange melange of English, French, and Greek, with an occasional Turkish word thrown in.
 But we did manage somehow to exchange many stories.
 I invited them tomorrow to come on Thetis.